-It’s Photo Challenge #247 at the Mindlovemisery’s Menagerie blog.
+It’s Fandango’s Flashback Friday again.
+This piece was originally written for Photo Challenge #247 at the Mindlovemisery’s Menagerie blog.
 The writing prompt is the image below.

 It’s a secret so if I tell you, you gotta double-dog swear you won’t tell on me.

 Here’s what happened:

 After lunch Mommy said my little brother Harry and me could go down to the park by the lake shore.
 She said I had to promise to watch Harry very closely because he’s only three and can’t swim yet.

 I can swim, though.
 I took lessons last summer and did really good.

 When we got to the park, it was too hot to slide down the slide.
 The metal would’ve burned the backs of our legs.
 Instead, I pushed Harry on the swings for a while, then we played teeter-totter and climbed on the monkey bars.

 Harry kept pointing to the pier like he wanted us to walk on it.
 I told him he had to hold my hand really tight the whole time, or else I wouldn’t take him.

 He grabbed my hand and we started walking.
 It’s a really long pier.
 Like almost a block long.
 Well, maybe not that far, but still.
 It’s a long pier.